farmOS/farmOS/docs/contribute.md

 ## Documentation

-If you are interested in helping with documentation, please get in touch via the [Github issue queue], or by forking the [documentation repository], making changes, and creating a pull request.
+If you are interested in helping with documentation, create a new issue in the [Github issue queue].
+Or, fork the [documentation repository] on Github, make changes, and create a pull request.

 ## Development